 Gratitude and Doing it now

-In this talk, Steven shares tools and techniques, that have real life applications, that he used, to help him through the most difficult periods of his life, the three letters he uses when he finds himself procrastinating and how he banished worry - forever.
+In this talk, Steven shares tools and techniques, that have real life applications, that he used, to help build his resilience, and through the most difficult periods of his life:

-This uplifting, inspirational talk hits home and is a reminder of how precious life is and how important it is to believe in yourself, be kind and make memories with the people you love.
+This uplifting, inspirational talk is a reminder of how precious life is and how important it is to believe in yourself, be kind and make memories with the people you love.
 Steven also speaks about the importance of helping others and asking for help.

 Getting Your Body and Mind Back After A Serious Illness